ddovod/libkvs/README.md

 This mechanism allows to minimise stagnation time of the waiting threads, so eventually everybody will be allowed to try to proceed.

 ## TODO
-- Optimise `getKeysRange` implementation
+- Logs
 - Finer grain locking granularity on the hash table level
 - Finer grain locking granularity for mount/unmount operations
 - More optimal file structure for the hash table
+- Optimise `getKeysRange` implementation
 - Ability to mount single nodes from the volumes instead of whole subtree
+- Ability to remove nodes and volumes
-- Logs
+- Compression
 - Profile
 - More tests
 - Better impementation of MGMutex
 - WAL?
+- B-tree, LSM-tree based nodes implementation